Fairtrade at Derby

 Research and curriculum (RC001)

-Requirement: Teaching staff to take part in the Global Goals Teach-In, and include FT issues within their teaching, learning or assessment during annual teach-in week in Feb 2021/2.
-Ten academics took part in 2021.
+Requirement: Teaching staff to take part in the Global Goals Teach-In, and include FT issues within their teaching, learning or assessment during annual teach-in.
+This year we had 49 take part, putting us at 8th place in the Teach-in League table.

 Research and curriculum (RC002)

-Requirement: Follow-up research among broad range of students and staff to inform its FT work, make findings publicly available.
+Requirement: Follow-up research among a broad range of students and staff to inform its FT work and make findings publicly available.
 Should link back to baseline research conducted as part of the mandatory criteria.

 Research and curriculum (RC003)